bermylle/bermyllerazonblog/content/posts/linked-list/index.md

 ---
 Linked list is important to understand because it is often asked in job interviews.
-New programmers like us tend to find it difficult to implement because of pointers.
+New programmers like me tend to find it difficult to implement because of pointers.
 Once we master the fundamentals we can apply our knowledge to solve varying DS/Algo problems in LeetCode ;-)
 <!--more-->

 ### What is a Linked List?